-Their regions are close to Kyoto where the imperial court was and are surrounded by a natural fortress of mountains.
+Their regions are close to Kyoto, where the imperial court was and are surrounded by a natural fortress of mountains.
 These topographic conditions helped autonomies to develop, to be armed, to form riots and weaken the feudal lord forces.

 In the era of manorialism, villains were active and it’s considered they would become the Ninja of famous Iga.

-They gave sneak attacks and caused a disturbance on the lands belong to such as Todaiji, Kofukuji, and the court.
+They gave sneak attacks and caused a disturbance on the lands that belong to such as Todaiji, Kofukuji, and the court.
 Some villains came to contact with “Shugendo”, they learned the tactics of Yamabushi and traveled around to gather information.

 In the first place, Iga is not the best place for farming since they have argillaceous soil.
-It got worse when they had a drought and their paddy fields got a catastrophic damage.
+It got worse when they had a drought and their paddy fields got catastrophic damage.
 So they went away to work as mercenary.

-They were organized under the influence of powerful three families, Hattori, Momochi, and Fujibayashi.
-Once you intend to run away which means breaking the code, the death will await you.
+They were organized under the influence of three powerful families, Hattori, Momochi, and Fujibayashi.
+Once you intend to run away, which means breaking the code, the death will await you.